Recently updated on January 9th, 2023 at 03:55 am

 Now before you start seeing images of seventeenth century morality plays that go on and on, espousing the values of chastity and frugality and all that stuff, relax.
 This is no ordinary Dom Juan.
 For a start, it is set in contemporary Manhattan and even includes a brief sojourn in the Hamptons.
-What’s more it isn’t performed in French.
+What’s more, it isn’t performed in French.
 Nor in English.
 Instead, it meanders in and out of both languages, with the local tongue probably favoured slightly.
-But most importantly, it is the brainchild of my friend Robert, which means that it absolutely hilarious from the television news report which opens the play all the way to the denouement in the street outside the theatre.
+But most importantly, it is the brainchild of my friend Robert, which means that it absolutely hilarious from the television news report which opens the play all the way to the dénouement in the street outside the theatre.

 This is guerrilla theatre in the truest sense of the overworked term.
 It is inventive, courageous, intensely immediate, and even participatory on occasion.
 The theatre itself, to those of you who may not have been there yet, is a basement in a brownstone.
 It seats perhaps fifty, and is about as intimate as a theatrical space could be.
-Milling around, drinking the theatre-provided wine, before the performance starts it slowly dawns on you that the actors themselves are amongst you.
-And before you know it, the play starts and you’re in it!
+Milling around, drinking the theatre-provided wine, before the performance starts, it slowly dawns on you that the actors themselves are amongst you.
+And before you know it, the play starts, and you’re in it!

 The cast of fourteen are all bilingual, mostly expatriate French.
 And while the production is obviously too small to reward the players with Broadway strength paychecks, they are a remarkable collection of performers.
-There are no weak links, no incursions of ham-fisted amateurism, no one who can’t meet the burden of bi-linguality.
+There are no weak links, no incursions of ham-fisted amateurism, no one who can’t meet the burden of bilingualism.
 Outstanding in the Role of Dom Juan himself is Jean Brassard, a young Quebecois living in New York and working, believe it or not, as a commentator for the World Wrestling Federation’s international TV coverage, on numerous TV soaps and many off-Broadway productions.

 But it is Sgnanarelle who will steal your heart.
 As Dom Juan’s majordomo he is a bundle of obeisance, quick wit and cowardice toadying around his master and providing a constant stream of eyebrow-raising aside to the audience.
 He had me in stitches.
-And you will not be surprised to learn that he is played by noteless than my friend Robert.
+And you will not be surprised to learn that he is played by none other than my friend Robert.

 For those of you who may find the whole idea of a bilingual performance a little daunting, don’t be afraid.
-As the program suggests, “the question to be asked is not whether every word has been understood, but whether every emotion and intention has been. the strength of this piece lies in its ability to transcend language and culture.”
+As the program suggests, “the question to be asked is not whether every word has been understood, but whether every emotion and intention has been.
+The strength of this piece lies in its ability to transcend language and culture.”
 Never was a program blurb more accurate.

 You’ll laugh your chaussettes off.

-Tickets for Dom Juan in Manhattan can be booked by calling (212) 420-1466.
-And remember this is Molière.
+Remember this is Molière.
 The title is spelled correctly.
 There are no Dons in Dom Juan.